Prepare for Windows 11

 • Broad (users or critical): Wide deployment

-For detailed information, see Create a deployment plan.
+For more information, see Create a deployment plan.

 Review policies

-Review deployment-related policies, taking into consideration your organization's security objectives, update compliance deadlines, and device activity.
+Review deployment-related policies, and take into consideration your organization's security objectives, update compliance deadlines, and device activity.
 Apply changes where you can gain a clear improvement, particularly regarding the speed of the update process or security.

 Validate apps and infrastructure

-To validate that your apps, infrastructure, and deployment processes are ready for Windows 11, join the Windows Insider Program for Business, and opt into the Release Preview Channel.
+To validate that your apps, infrastructure, and deployment processes are ready for Windows 11, join the Windows Insider Program for Business.
+Then opt into the Release Preview Channel.

 • Set Manage Preview Builds to Release Preview in Windows Update for Business.